DFNaiff/dfnaiff.github.io/docs/_posts/2024-09-13-thoughts-on-entropy-4.markdown

 So we have a toy explanation for phase transitions.
 Namely, as $\beta$ changes, the "dominant" $F_i$ changes.
 Since the free energy determines every thermodynamic property of our system, macroscopically, we see our system changing phases.

 #
 Good.
 There is nothing new here, just regular statistical mechanics, from a quantum point of view.
-What I am more interested here is what has happened.
+From now on I could derive things like [Bose-Einstein](https://en.wikipedia.org/wiki/Fermi%E2%80%93Dirac_statistics) or [Fermi-Dirac](https://en.wikipedia.org/wiki/Bose%E2%80%93Einstein_statistics) statistics, or do many other fun things.
+But, this in not the point of this series of essay.
+What I am more interested here is _what has happened_.
 Here is a story:

 1. The system enters in contact with the world, and gives its mean energy $\mean{H}$.
 2. The best information the world has of the density matrix is given by maximizing the Von-Neumann entropy of the system, given $\mean{H}$.